The-RIIPL-lab/NETRT/README.md

 The output series are then automatically forwarded to the destination location/port and removed from local storage.

+### New to Version 0.2
+- `valid_networks.json` file to provide safe IP ranges for destination servers.
+While not 100% protection, this is a secondary check to make sure you are sending your data to the correct IP Address.
+- Improved anonymization when deidentifying data
+- Dicom SEG exports that can be viewed on original structural images (not available in deidentified mode)
+- Fwding of RT images to destination for viewers that support DICOMRT display (Required origional T1 series to existo on PACS.
+Not available in deidentified mode)

 ### Installation
 ```shell
 git clone git remote add origin http://rhgitserv01pv.medctr.ad.wfubmc.edu/rbarcus/NETRT.git